thdb-theo/Polynomial/README.md

-# Polynomials 0.1
+# Polynomials 0.2

 Support of Polynomial of degrees up to 100.
 Supports root-finding, derivative and more.

+Also includes an app which supports plotting, roots finding, factorisation and derivatives

+Rational functions are also supported

 Plotting requires that matplotlib and numpy are installed.

+The app requires PyQT4

 Features:

 * Roots
-* nth derivative
+* Nth derivative
 * Tangents
 * Inflection points and inflection tangents
 * Plotting
 * Factorisation
 * Addition and subtraction
 * Multiplication and division (including polynomial division)
-* Power of positive integers
+* Power to positive integers
 * Extremes
 * Limit
+* Integrals
+* Rational functions
+* Asymptotes

 Thanks to: